Living Ayurveda Internship and Programs at Banyan Farm

 The Living Ayurveda Internship

-The Living Ayurveda Internship (LAI) is an immersive program committed to inspiring the holistic stewardship of both our health and the environment through nature-based farming and Ayurveda education.
-LAI is an Ayurvedic and organic farming internship where interns explore key concepts of Ayurveda while gaining hands-on experience with medicinal herb and vegetable cultivation, including seed saving.
+The Living Ayurveda Internship (LAI) is an immersive program committed to inspiring the holistic stewardship of both our health and the environment through organic nature-based farming and Ayurveda education.
+Interns explore key concepts of Ayurveda and herbalism while gaining hands-on experience with medicinal herb and vegetable cultivation, including seed saving.

-LAI is a 10-week intensive program at Banyan Farm in Williams, Oregon, blending together Ayurveda and herbalism in a field-based setting.
-Our interns walk away from LAI with a better understanding of Ayurveda, a deeper relationship with nature and their own personal health, and the skills to practice bioregional Ayurveda in their own home environments.
+Participants walk away from LAI with a better understanding of Ayurveda, a deeper relationship with nature as well as personal and communal health, and the skills to practice bioregional Ayurveda in their own home environments.

-This program is rigorous: interns need to be prepared physically and mentally to immerse themselves in the program and in community, working, learning, and living alongside other like-minded individuals.
+This program is rigorous and requires full participation.
+Interns need to be prepared physically and mentally to immerse themselves in the program and in community, working, learning, and living alongside other like-minded individuals while engaging wholeheartedly in the rhythms of farm life and collective learning.

 Program Sessions and Dates